-In this class, we will introduce what Yoga Nidra is.
-This is a form of meditation and transformation grounded in the wide and deep field of the yogic tradition.
+In this class, we will introduce Yoga Nidra, a form of meditation and transformation grounded in the wide and deep field of the yogic tradition.

-Participants are guided through this kind of yoga in the five levels of being: physical body, energy body, mental body, and intuitive/spiritual body.
+Participants are guided through an experience of the five levels of being: physical body, energy body, mental body, and intuitive/spiritual body.
 Through this practice, you will have the opportunity to experience self-awareness and explore your true self.
 With this, you will be encouraged to find a place to recline while being guided.

 Frequently Asked Questions

 - Register for the class you wish to attend.

 Click on the registration link in the class description of the practice you wish to attend.
 The registration page will open in a new window.
 Select from the drop-down menu the date of the class you would like to register for––note that you will have to register separately for each practice/event you wish to attend.
 Once you have completed the registration form, you should receive an email confirmation from Zoom containing the virtual practice link!
 Please let us know if you have any questions or issues with registration––we are here to help!

 - Set up your space.